-Fabricated metal pieces normally have rough, uneven surfaces before a metal fabrication technician proceeds with the finishing process.
+Fabricated metal pieces normally have rough, uneven surfaces before a metal fabrication technician proceeds with the metal finishing process.
 The tech uses deburring equipment to smooth away excess metal or “burrs” from flat and edged surfaces.

 Deburring offers the following benefits: